 - On the computation of the housing basket: Van den Bosch, K., Goedemé, T., Schuerman, N. and Storms, B. (2016), ‘Reference housing costs for adequate dwellings in ten European capitals‘, Critical Housing Analysis, 3: 1, 1-9. [open access, doi]

-- Methodological lessons learned on developing comparable reference budgets: Goedemé, T. (forthcoming in 2020), The steep and winding road to comparable reference budgets in Europe, in Deeming, C. (ed.), Minimum Income Standards and Reference Budgets, Bristol: The University Press.
+- Methodological lessons learned on developing comparable reference budgets: Goedemé, T. (2020), The steep and winding road to comparable reference budgets in Europe, in Deeming, C. (ed.), Minimum Income Standards and Reference Budgets, Bristol: The University Press, pp. 255-270.

 Reference budgets in the ImPRovE project (funded by the European Commission’s 7th Framework programme)

 Coverage: 6 EU countries (Belgium, Finland, Greece, Hungary, Italy and Spain).
 In addition, Statistics Luxembourg developed reference budgets with a very similar method.

 - Download the ImPRovE reference budgets (aggregated by basket) (please cite our paper on ‘Towards cross-country comparable reference budgets in Europe’ (see below) when using the data)

 - Goedemé, T., Storms, B., Stockman, S., Penne, T. and Van den Bosch, K. (2015), ‘Towards cross-country comparable reference budgets in Europe: First results of a concerted effort‘, European Journal of Social Security (EJSS), 17: 1, 3-31.
 (2014 FISS Best paper prize) [download; doi]